Content Tabs

 ABOUT THE TUTOR:

 John Servante is a Writer with a disability and neurodivergence.
-A former NFTS student, John won places on both Channel 4’s 4Stories initiative and the BBC Studios Writers Academy, working with a breadth of BAFTA-winning talent including Elizabeth Kilgariff, Marcus Wilson, John Yorke, Philip Trethowan and Ben Bickerton, and John Chapman.
+A former NFTS student, John won places on both Channel 4’s 4Stories initiative and the BBC Studios Writers Academy, working with a breadth of BAFTA-winning producers including Elizabeth Kilgariff, Marcus Wilson, John Yorke, Philip Trethowan and Ben Bickerton, and John Chapman.

 Writers should attend with ideas or stories they wish to work into scripts and pitches.

-Please fill in the application form, attaching your CV
+Please fill in the application form.